South San Francisco hillside sign: History

 At that time the city "was the smokestack capital of the Peninsula."
 There were steel and cement plants, meat packers, shipbuilders and many other industrial plants; major companies included W. P. Fuller Paint, Western Pipe and Steel Company, the Metal and Thermit Corporation, and the Western Meat Company.
 A shipbuilding yard on Oyster Point built 45 ships in 48 months for use in World War II.

 A giant electric sign was added near the site in 1932; it could spell out letters using twenty individual "letter sections", each of which had twenty-one light boxes to form the pixels of the display.
 Each light box used fourteen sixty-watt lamps.
 The sign had an overall length of 388 ft and it was claimed to be visible for 10 mi.
 In addition to displaying "South San Francisco", the sign was used for advertising slogans.
 It was turned off in 1939 as a potential beacon for aerial attack and never relit.

 Following World War II the city's economy transitioned from heavy industry to light industry and then to high-tech and biotech companies.
 The city's largest employer is now Genentech, which has promoted South San Francisco as "the birthplace of biotechnology".
 As a result of this shift away from industry as the city's economic focus, there was a movement during the 1980s to tear down the sign or change it to "the industrious city".
 In response, the city's Historic Preservation Commission and Historical Society persuaded the City Council to seek historic designation, which was awarded in 1996.

+In June 2026, the city of South San Francisco arranged for volunteers to temporarily paint the words in the sign red, white, and blue to commemorate the 250th anniversary of the United States.
+The words were actually painted in the alternate order red, blue, and white to ensure the city nickname "The Industrial City" was brighter (in white) than the words "San Francisco" (in blue).